ltn22/SCHC-old/README.md

 # Appendix - Rule Format

 An example of a rule format is shown.
 All fields should be included in a rule for a propper compression/decompression.
+Note that this example of rule is for Javascript where the "targetValue" of each field is a string, for the Python code the "targetValue" should be expressed in bytes literals (b'').

 var rule0 = {
     "IP_version": {